nutanixworkshops/nexthol-era/era/era.rst

    .. figure:: images/21b.png

 #.
-Following the completion of the clone operation, you can connect to the clone instance as described in the previous section, `Connecting to the Database`_.
+Following the completion of the clone operation, you can connect to the clone instance as described in the previous section, `Connecting to the Database`_, this time by clicking on Clones instead of Sources.

    .. figure:: images/23a2.png